 The Line campaign

-, run by the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs, aims to help teenagers and young adults through difficult times in their lives, including domestic violence.
+, run by the Australian Government Department of Social Services, aims to help teenagers and young adults through difficult times in their lives, including domestic violence.
 For more information and help, you could also visit the Reach Out domestic violence webpage

 - Everyone has the right to be safe.